Main News Runtime library Procedures and functions Documentation Examples Observation Forums and links Download

 s1

 The goal of Effectus project is to make it compatible with Action! programming language as close as possible.
 Windows (i386-win32) and Linux version of the program are available.
 Linux version has some issues which will be fixed in next versions.
-On Windows platform, a program was compiled with Free Pascal Compiler version 2.2.4 (i386).
-Linux version was tested on Ubuntu 8.10 system.
+On Windows platform, a program was compiled with Free Pascal Compiler version 2.6.0 (i386).
+Linux version was compiled with Free Pascal Compiler version 2.4.0-2 and tested on Ubuntu 8.10 Linux distribution.

 examples\ folder includes some demonstration programs to show what Effectus currently is capable to do.
 The runtime library supports many features.
 Your programs, besides runtime.asm, include other libraries as needed.
 Maintaining the compatibily with Action! will be of HIGH priority.
 Note!
 The implementation of runtime library routines can be changed, but the number and order of parameters should not be changed.
 This is one of the rules you must follow to successfully compile any Effectus program.
 Also, additional requirement for proper working of Effectus is having config.ini configuration file with proper settings in the same directory as the Effectus executable program, or alternatively, you can set all parameters from command line.